dahoang92/HW5_cs171/README.md

 Conclusion
 ===

 Robert Olsen said: "If you can laugh together, you can work together."
-In this sense, we wish you a successful HW4 and we wish us together with you great visualization projects for CS171.
+In this sense, we wish us together with you great visualization projects for CS171.